DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 <br><img src="./images/intro_power_platform.png" /><br>

-Cooments regarding the picture:
+Comments regarding the picture:
 * The red boxes in the picture mark the environment and the user.
 * On the left hand side you have the main navigation that allows you to reach Dataverse, Power Apps and solutions.
 * Make sure you are always LOGGED IN with the user we provide in the hackathon and not with your Capgemini EMail account

 ## Dataverse

 Dataverse is the built-in persistence mechanism for Power Platform.
 It is designed for transactional data.
 For analytic worloads Microsoft recommends switching to Azure.
-The core service is a SQL server but as you can see in the picture Dataverse is a implemented behind the sceen by a bunch of services.
+The core service is a SQL server but as you can see in the picture Dataverse is a implemented behind the scene by a bunch of services.

 <br><img src="./images/intro_dataverse.png" /><br>